 “Here is the ‘cell phone hotel’ that I built a couple of years ago.
 Students’ cell phones get ‘checked in’ for the day, unless I allow them for a specific purpose.
 I’ve NEVER had a student complain!” —JH

 9. DIY Parking Lot

 SOURCE: Teacher R. Littler on WeAreTeachers

 “When students enter, I have them put their phones in the cell phone parking lot.
 Some have claimed a spot as their own, while others put theirs in an empty spot.” —RL

 Search your basement (or your mom’s basement) for an old cassette rack and transform it into a cell phone holder.
 Place it in the front of the class where everyone can keep an eye on them.

 Do you have an original way to deal with cell phones in class?
-Add it to the comments below.
+Come share in our WeAreTeachers HELPLINE group on Facebook.